Updated Friday January 30

-Today marked the the 29th annual Big Chili Contest, better known as Chilifest, at the Portuguese-American Club in Oak Bluffs.
-For almost three decades the popular 21-plus festival, hosted by MVY Radio, has spiced up the winter with a good time while bringing in thousands of dollars for the Red Stocking Fund which provides food, clothing, and toys to Island children during the holiday season.
+This past Saturday marked the the 29th annual Big Chili Contest, better known as Chilifest, at the Portuguese-American Club in Oak Bluffs.
+For almost three decades the popular 21-plus festival, hosted by MVY Radio, has spiced up the winter with a good time while bringing in thousands for the Red Stocking Fund, which provides food, clothing, and toys to Island children during the holiday season.
+This year approximately 1,700 people made their way to the event and sampled chili from 17 vendors that came as far as Worcester to compete.

 Island restaurants and layman chili chefs prepared countless batches of their favorite recipes for a chance to win in one of several professional and amateur categories while contest attendees made the rounds tasting.
 Chili competitors included The Ritz (Oak Bluffs), The Black Dog (Vineyard Haven), Quicks Hole Tavern (Woods Hole), and Quahog Republic (Falmouth), among many others.

-The costume clad attendees, in Mexican ponchos, sombreros, and festive masks, danced to the music of the Mariachi Mexico Lindo Band, Taunton-based cover band the Baja Brothers, and local favorite Johnny Hoy and the Bluefish.
+The costume clad attendees, in Mexican ponchos, sombreros, and festive masks, danced to the music of the Mariachi Mexico Lindo Band, and Taunton-based cover band the Baja Brothers.

 Best professional chili, third place: The Ritz.